 A workshop series with four days of flexible content delivered in your district or system that builds the capacity of district/network and school leaders to identify, confront and address the inequities in our schools.

-The foundation for this program is the five leadership dispositions that we believe are required to lead for equity:
+The foundation for this program is the six leadership dispositions that we believe are required to lead for equity:

 - Reflect on personal assumptions, beliefs and behaviors.